How are home carers insured?

 Agencies and individuals providing home care may also choose to have Business Equipment Insurance.
 This type of insurance covers any medical equipment.
 Therefore, while not always necessary, if your loved one relies on equipment which could be lost, stolen or break, it might be worth considering.

-Now you are aware of what types of insurance are available to carers, it’s time to do your research!
-When choosing a carer, it pays to take the time to research properly, ensuring that your loved one is in the best hands possible.
+Now you are aware of what types of insurance available to you and any potential carers, it’s time to do your research.
+When choosing a carer, it pays to take the time to research properly and ensure everything is in place to provide the right level of cover and keep everyone as safe as possible.

 Learn more about home care